W Idioms

 wipe the floor with (someone)

-- physically beat someone
+- to physically beat someone

 The ex-boxer wiped the floor with the man who insulted him.